Deportation & Removal Representation

 There are two ways to apply for asylum while in the United States.
 If an asylum seeker has been placed in removal proceedings before an Immigration Judge with the Executive Office for Immigration Review, which is a part of the Department of Justice, the individual may apply for asylum with the Immigration Judge.
 An asylum seeker in removal proceedings may have been referred to immigration court either upon applying for admission at a U.S. port of entry or at some time after the individual has entered the country.

 If an asylum seeker is inside the United States and has not been placed in removal proceedings, he or she may file an application with U.S. Citizenship and Immigration Services, regardless of his or her legal status in the United States.
 However, if the asylum seeker is not in valid immigration status and USCIS does not grant the asylum application, USCIS will often place the applicant in removal proceedings and the judge will consider the application anew.
 The immigration judge may also consider the applicant for relief that the asylum office lacks jurisdiction to grant, such as withholding of removal and protection under the U.N.
 Convention Against Torture.
-This is often necessary in situations where the applicant is barred from filing asylum due to extraordinary circumstances relating to the rule regarding filing claims within one year of entry into the U.S.
+This is often necessary for situations where the applicant is barred from filing asylum due to extraordinary circumstances relating to the rule regarding filing claims within one year of entry into the U.S.

 The United States government does not charge an application fee to file for asylum.
 The process involves filling out an application that describes in detail the feared persecution, providing as much corroborating evidence as possible, and then subsequently a hearing is scheduled before a United States asylum officer.

 The application also simultaneously applies for withholding of removal.
-There are other considerations (i.e. risk of finding of filing of frivolous asylum claim) and requirements when applying that can severely restrict your ability to remain in or enter the U.S., so it highly recommended that applicants seek competent legal counsel before attempting these types of applications.
+There are other considerations (i.e. risk of a finding of filing of frivolous asylum claim) and requirements when applying that can severely restrict your ability to remain in or enter the U.S., so it highly recommended that applicants seek competent legal counsel before attempting these types of applications.

 How the Tax and Immigration team can help you:

-Our team is often called upon to provide assistance in preparing and presenting applications for these type of Hardship Waivers and this is often a last resort for many immigrants who have fallen through the cracks in the immigration system, where an adverse result could have daunting implications for the client and his or her family.
+Our team is often called upon to provide assistance in preparing and presenting applications for these type of Hardship Waivers and this is often the last resort for many immigrants who have fallen through the cracks in the immigration system, where an adverse result could have daunting implications for the client and his or her family.
 Thus we often request that candidates for such relief seek the advice of competent counsel and explore alternatives to this type of waiver as additional avenues for relief from removal or a finding of inadmissibility.

-Deferred action, DACA, DAP
+Deferred action, TPS, DACA, DAP [DREAM Act]

 Deferred Action for Parents and Other Persons (DAP): -- Must have resided continuously in the United States for a least five (5) consecutive years since the date of their arrival -- Must have "Good moral character" -- Must demonstrate that they have been paying taxes for at least three years.